Mony think mair o' wha says a thing than o' what the thing's that is said. (Scots proverb)

 Second, in the gospels it stands out that Jesus is for Jews alone - his teachings, salvation, and Kingdom.
 Be greatly aware of that old "Non-Jews no entry" (e.g. Matthew 15:24; Geza Vermez 2005, 2010).
 Jesus' message, which was directed towards Jews alone, was centred on the Law of Moses.
 He upheld it 100 percent - the brutal cruelty of slavery and all that.
 (Matthew 5:17-19; Vermes 2010).
 The scholar Geza Vermes also ascertains: Jesus addressed his message to 'the house of Israel' alone and expressly forbade his disciples to approach non-Jews.
 Further, his Kingdom of God he spoke of, was for Jews only.
 Gentiles would be excluded.
 (Matthew 15:24; Vermes 2010:37; 41)

-Third, there was no "Christianity of Jesus Christ", for Christianity arose only after Jesus (the Jew for Jews alone) had been executed.
-(See Acts 15 and 21:25 in the matter) - and 'Christ' got its Christian meaning long after Jesus was dead, taking off from the Hebrew 'messiah', (literally: oil-anointed', that is: king.
-See Samuel 1.8 ff for more about it.)
+Third, there was no "Christianity of Jesus Christ", for Christianity arose only after Jesus the Jew who said his message was for Jews alone, had been executed.
+(See Acts 15 and 21:25 in the matter).
+Besides, 'Christ' got its Christian meaning long after Jesus was dead, taking off from the Hebrew 'messiah', (literally: oil-anointed', that is: king.)
+(Samuel 1.8 ff; Ehrman 2014)

 Terrible blunders let out

-Yogananda was a Hindu monk.
+There are many abuses in the world.
+Here is one: Yogananda was a Hindu monk.
 Those in charge of the church he left, are Hindu monks and nuns, swamis.
-The Christianity talk in it is for goading, and mainly facade or decor.
-The real deal there is unconditional subjection to Yogananda and his line of gurus, by an oath that includes Jesus who forbade any oath-making, an oath designed to extend beyond the grave for some . . .
+The deal there is unconditional subjection to Yogananda and his line of gurus.
+The SRF kriya yoga oath is taken in the name of Jesus who forbade any oath-making.
+Yogananda insisted it was an oath he meant to last beyond the grave for many, many . . .
 [More]

 Be careful about what "other Christs" and others would have you believe in - for example against the Bible's Jesus, his preaching and teaching for Jews alone . . .
 Also be prepared for some "guilded guru, gelded guts" too.
 Among those who assess that the fellowship Yogananda set up, Self-Realization Fellowship (SRF), is a cult, are former monastics in it - in the society that Yogananda set up - to ◦regret it as a horrible act.
 What a terrible thing to write - terrible for his monastics who came to him to devote their lives and beings to working there!